rh-mobb/documentation/content/docs/rosa/alb-nlb-ossm-e2e/index.md

 EOF
 ```

-Install service mesh operators by applying the following snippet on the cluster or use this [script](./ossm-operator/deploy-ossm.sh) and Check the operator's status in each cluster with the following commands or run this [script](./ossm-operator/check-ossm.sh). if you need troubleshooting follow the [troubleshooting operator](https://docs.openshift.com/container-platform/4.12/support/troubleshooting/troubleshooting-operator-issues.html) :
+Install service mesh operators by applying the following snippet or run the script inside the cloned git repo `./ossm-operator/deploy-ossm.sh` and Check the operator's status in each cluster with the following commands or run script `./ossm-operator/check-ossm.sh` in the cloned repo. if you need troubleshooting follow the [troubleshooting operator](https://docs.openshift.com/container-platform/4.12/support/troubleshooting/troubleshooting-operator-issues.html) :

 ```bash
 oc get sub elasticsearch-operator -n openshift-operators --output jsonpath='{.status.conditions[?(@.type == "CatalogSourcesUnhealthy")].message}'